carrliitos/Student_Database_Application/README.md

 # Student_Database_Application
 A Student Database Application school project using java

-Scenario based project:
+Scenario based project

-Your application should do the following:
+## Your application should do the following:
 1. Ask the user how many new students will be added to the database
 2. The user should be prompted to enter the name and year for each student
 3. The student should have a 5-digit unique ID, with the first number being their grade level